binshi/ml-ds/chapter1.md

 The problem of transforming raw data into a dataset is called **feature engineering**

 The **error function** needs to be differentiable.
-Hence it needs to be continuous and should contain only positive values.
+Hence it needs to be continuous.

+Log Loss Error function:

+Activation function It’s just a thing function that you use to get the output of node.
+It is also known as **Transfer Function**

+.